timblack1/hoodie-accountbar/README.md

 but not all of it is working correctly yet, as is described in the open issues on GitHub.

 Online docs & demo are at http://timblack1.github.io/hoodie-accountbar/.

+# Development

+Run the following commands to set up a development environment to improve hoodie-accountbar:

+   $ bower install && npm install
+   $ gulp serve